3mdeb/96boards-docs-wiki/Getting-Started-Guild---2015.11.md

 **3. Logging in**

 The default user name is "linaro" and the default password for user linaro is also "linaro".
-Note: If you plan to use the board for production or allow remote access to the board, please change the default password.

 **4. Clock**